GandhiNN/gandhinn.github.io/_drafts/2025-02-26-migrating-from-poetry-to-uv-an-experience.md

 Lately, Rust has been gaining some traction as an underlying language for many Python libraries.
 Two of the most popular ones are [uv](https://astral.sh/blog/uv) and [Ruff](https://docs.astral.sh/ruff/?ref=blog.jerrycodes.com), which are touted as the fastest Python package manager, linter and code formatter.
 Both libraries are being developed and maintained by [Astral](https://astral.sh), a company who aims to make the Python ecosystem more productive.

 ### The Problem
-I have been building and maintaining a lot of internal tools using  Poetry as my main Python package management and packaging and also as the backend to run linter tools such as `isort`, `Black`, `flake8` and unit tests.
-With increasing amount of lines of code and dependencies, I noticed the duration of my Jenkins run time is also growing and it means that the cost of running the CI/CD pipeline is also increasing.
+I've been building and maintaining some internal SDKs using Poetry as my main Python package management and packaging and also as the backend to run linter tools such as `isort`, `Black`, `flake8` and unit tests.
+With increasing amount of lines of code and dependencies, I noticed the runtime duration of my Jenkins pipeline grows and it means that the cost of running the CI/CD pipeline is increasing.
 The potential of using `uv` and `ruff` to reduce the time compels me to try them out.
 This post describes my experience of the migration and brief comparison of the final results between the two frameworks.

-Tl;dr the differences between the two are very minor.
-Even though uv does not have feature parity with Poetry yet, but it does a great job of utilizing similar API to provide a near-seamless migration.

-#### 0. Install uv and ruff
-TBC

-#### 1. Convert our poetry-compatible build system requirements file to uv-compatible format
-TBC

-#### 2. Clean our previous build artifacts and re-sync
-TBC
+### Preparations

+Pip can be used to install `uv` and `ruff`:

+{% highlight bash %}
+pip install uv
+pip install ruff
+{% endhighlight %}

+To migrate from Poetry to uv, we can use the migration tool by running the following command in your project root:

+{% highlight bash %}
+uvx migrate-to-uv
+{% endhighlight %}

-### The Complete Makefile
+### The Build Pipeline Makefile
 My CI/CD pipeline are defined in Jenkinsfile stages and it's triggered by BitBucket post webhook on BitBucket events.
 On high-level, the stages are:

 1. BitBucket webhook triggered by pull request merge events.